mcjauregui72/CNN_MedImageClassification/README.md

 )

 ensemble_model.save(ensemble_filepath)                  # save model in specified directory

 ## Transfer Learning

-After pre-training, the model is applied to a new, specific dataset and classification task in a process known as transfer learning.
+After pre-training, a model can be applied to a new, specific dataset and classification task, a process called transfer learning.
 The pre-trained model's weights, optimized during pre-training, become the starting point for training on a new, often smaller, dataset.
 The model learns the specifics of the new task while leveraging the general features it learned during pre-training.
 In our project, the smaller dataset consisted of the CT-Scan images with different types of chest cancer versus normal cells.
 The ResNet50 model (pre_trained

-The process of combining a pre-trained model with a custom CNN is called transfer learning.